Seventh Grade Curriculum

 Following the Jenney’s First Year Latin I (a high school level textbook) curriculum and its accompanying workbook, seventh and eighth grade Latin students study Latin vocabulary, the first three Latin noun declensions, active and passive voice Latin verb conjunctions, and English grammar and derivatives.
 The first 8 lessons are completed by the end of seventh grade, and the next 8 lessons by the end of eighth grade.
 Roman culture is also a part of the curriculum and is taught as a two-year cycle and includes two individual projects per student per year.
 The first trimester is either a study of the development of Roman towns, the layout of ancient Rome, the structure of typical Roman forums, or a study of Roman mythology.
 The second trimester culture curriculum is either a study of Roman dress, foods, houses and baths, or a continuation of the mythology unit.
 The third trimester culture curriculum is either the study of an English version of the Aeneid, Troy, and the founding of Rome; or it is a brief study of the history of Rome, a reading of an abbreviated version of Julius Caesar, and a study of Augustus Caesar and the major emperors of Rome.
 Every December the students enjoy the celebration of the feast of Saturnalia at a local restaurant, and every two years a trip to Italy is offered during the summer as an enrichment opportunity for students and their families.

-By seventh grade, students utilize, as a textbook, the Good News Bible for class assignments.
-General Content: units in the course provide a clear presentation of the life, ministry, message, and significance of Jesus.
-This course presents current knowledge on these topics gathered from diverse sources such as theologians, historians, and archaeologists.
+By seventh grade, students utilize, as a textbook, the ESV Action Bible for class assignments.
+The course provides a clear presentation of the life, ministry, message, and significance of Jesus, gathered from diverse sources such as theologians, historians, and archaeologists.

 The Arts at St. John’s